-Additionally, due to the nature of this online course, a significant portion of the class grade will be based on participation and the contribution you make to class discussions.
+Additionally, due to the nature of this course, a significant portion of the class grade will be based on participation and the contribution you make to class discussions.
 The overall weights of various performances are as follows:

-Class Participation and Attendance (150 points)
+Class Participation (125 points)

-To maximize learning and engagement in the online environment, students are expected to participate actively in asynchronous class discussions, asynchronous and synchronous group activities, and serve as critical friends to other students.
-In this course, participation points are given by unit, rather than per learning activity.
-Below is a list of all required learning activities, by unit, which will count toward your overall participation grade.
-There is a rubric for class participation in this syllabus.
-Attendance is mandatory in synchronous classes.
+To maximize learning and engagement in the online environment, students are expected to participate actively in asynchronous class discussions, asynchronous group activities, and serve as critical friends to other students.
+There is a rubric for class participation later in this syllabus.

-Written Assignments (350 points)
+Written Assignments (375 points)

-Tk20 Performance Based Assessment Submission Requirement
+VIA Performance Based Assessment Submission Requirement

-Every student registered for any EDLE course with a requirement performance-based assessment is required to submit these assessments: The Professional Development Project and the Clinical Supervision Project to TK20 through Blackboard (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
-Evaluation of the performance-based assessment by the course instructor will also be completed in TK20 through Blackboard.
-Failure to submit the assessment to TK20 (through Blackboard) will result in the course instructor reporting the grade as Incomplete (IN).
-Unless the IN grade is changed upon completion of the TK20 submission, the IN will convert to an F nine weeks into the following semester.
+Every student registered for any EDLE course with a requirement performance-based assessment is required to submit these assessments: The Professional Development Project and the Clinical Supervision Project to VIA through Blackboard (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
+Evaluation of the performance-based assessment by the course instructor will also be completed in VIA through Blackboard.
+Failure to submit the assessment to VIA (through Blackboard) will result in the course instructor reporting the grade as Incomplete (IN).
+Unless the IN grade is changed upon completion of the VIA submission, the IN will convert to an F nine weeks into the following semester.